 About the Series

-The "Norman and Jane Geske Lectureship in the History of the Arts" was established at the University of Nebraska-Lincoln Hixson-Lied College of Fine and Performing Arts in 1994.
-The Geskes made a deferred gift to the University of Nebraska Foundation to create this series, which funds visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.
+The "Norman and Jane Geske Lectureship in the History of the Arts" was established at the University of Nebraska-Lincoln Hixson-Lied College of Fine and Performing Arts in 1994 and continued through 2014.
+The series has now ended.
+The Geskes created this series, which funded visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.

 "I think a study of the history of the arts is one of the most secure means of gaining an understanding and appreciation," Norman Geske said.
 "We talk about art appreciation all the time, but we talk about it mostly in terms of how to do it.
 History is equally important, and perhaps in some instances, more important."
 (Lincoln Journal-Star, Jan.
 15, 1995)

-The series lectures are meant to advance the field with creative writing and thinking on subjects that reflect the importance of historical perspective in all the arts.
-The Norman and Jane Geske Art History Lecture Series provides not only the campus community, but also the general public, with new insights into the history of the arts.
+The series lectures were meant to advance the field with creative writing and thinking on subjects that reflect the importance of historical perspective in all the arts.
+The Norman and Jane Geske Art History Lecture Series provided not only the campus community, but also the general public, with new insights into the history of the arts.

 Jane Geske, a native of Sutton, Neb. and an alumna of the University of Nebraska at Omaha, was a former director of the Nebraska Library Commission and served as president of the Nebraska Library Association and the Nebraska Committee for Cultural Resources, the predecessor of the Nebraska Arts Council.
 She was also a founding member of the Nebraska Literary Heritage Association, the Friends of the University of Nebraska-Lincoln Libraries and the Nebraska Center for the Book, which has named its annual award for service to literature in her honor.
 Mrs. Geske won the Mayor's Art Award in 1994.
 The Geskes owned and operated the Estuary Bookstore in Lincoln, which specializes in literature and the arts.
 They are also Founders of the UNL Hixson-Lied College of Fine and Performing Arts.